konstantinosboutsioulis/Powershell-SharePoint-On-Premise/Create Site From Template.md

-# Create Site From Theme
+# Create Site From Template

-## Create New Site From Theme using Powershell for Sharepoint 2013 ,2016,2019
+## Create New Site From Template using Powershell for Sharepoint 2013,2016,2019